-The Celtic Cross spread, also sometimes known as the Grand Cross, the Mystic Cross, or the Cross/Staff spread, is one of the most commonly used spreads in tarot readings.
-The spread consists of a 10 card lay-out in the form of a Celtic Cross (equal armed cross in a circle) and a staff.
-It is not the easiest of spreads to master; one has to learn to be aware of specific card combinations and how the different positions of the lay-out interplay with each other.
-However, once you grow proficient at it, you will find that it will serve for an in-depth, well-detailed reading.
+The Celtic Cross is one of the most commonly used spreads in tarot readings.
+It consists of a 10 card lay-out in the form of a Celtic Cross (equal armed cross in a circle) and a staff.

-Once you have settled yourself for a reading, chosen your significator (if you are using one), your seeker has formulated a question, and the cards have been shuffled and cut, you are ready to lay out the cards.
+Once you have chosen your significator, your client has formulated a question, the cards have been shuffled and cut, you are ready to lay out the cards.
 The cards should be placed as follows:

 Position 6: To the right of the card in position 1.
 It represents the long term.

-Position 7: To the lower right, farther than the card in position six.
+Position 7: To the lower right of the card in position six.
 It represents how the client views him/herself.

 Position 9: Above the card in position 8 and shows the client’s hopes or fears.

 If you have the cards in the correct positions, you will be able to see on the left that you have the cross (positions 1 and 2), surrounded by four cards (positions 3, 4, 5, and 6) which represent the circle, next to four cards in a vertical row (positions 7, 8, 9, and 10), which represents the staff.
 You may choose to place all of the cards face-up from the beginning of the reading, or you can place them all face-down, and turn them over for interpretation one at a time.
 Again, the choice is yours.
 Do what feels right to you.